bitcraft/storymaker/readme.md

 Agents can have any number of Goals.
 Goals have:
-* Relevance: determined by the goal itself
+* Relevance: determined by the Goal itself
-* A Test: the test determines if the goal is satisfied or not
+* A Test: the test determines if the Goal is satisfied or not
-* A Touch: change Memory by adding a precept
+* A Touch: change Memory by adding a Precept

 This is a huge divergence from GOAP.
 Goals in pyGOAP are also used as prereqs ("preconditions") and effects.
-This greatly simplifies the planner and removes a huge duplication of code in building Abilities (GOAP "actions").
+This greatly simplifies the planner and removes a huge duplication of code in building Actions.

 _______________________________________________________________________________
 ### Plan
-*A sequence of Contexts.*
+*A sequence of Actions.*

 An Agent's planner will produce a Plan to satisfy a Goal.
 Plans are created when the Agent has a new Goal to satisfy.